Modern Age

 Of course, the Crisis didn’t simplify things—it actually had the opposite effect, greatly complicating things.
 In the wake of the Crisis, from 1986-1987, continuity wasn’t really set in stone.
 Scholar Mike Voiles goes so far as to fully separate this immediate post-Crisis continuity from the rest of the Modern Age, referring to it as the “Merged Earth” timeline.
 Site contributor Frank Fernandez acknowledges this viewpoint, citing that continuity wasn’t really concretized until John Byrne’s Man of Steel, Byrne’s Superman Vol. 2 #1, and Pérez’s Wonder Woman Vol. 2 #1 (1986-1987), certain Secret Origins Vol. 2 stories in 1987, or even as late as Hawkworld #1 in 1989.

 Because of the time-alterations associated with Zero Hour, some parts of Batman’s past obviously changed yet again in 1994.
 It’s important to understand that some DC editors wanted Zero Hour to function the exact same way as the original Crisis, meaning they wanted a full reboot i.e. a blank historical slate leading up to 1994.
 2015’s Convergence arc confirms this fact by officially referring to the chronology that spans Crisis #11 through Zero Hour as the “pre-Zero Hour timeline.”
 (Some folks that share this view use the term “Sigma timeline” instead.)
 While my Modern Age Batman chronology gives a blank slate for everything prior to Crisis #11-12, I’m hesitant to do the same for Zero Hour.
-Zero Hour has been time-slid (from 1994 to 1998, to 2000, and then to 2002), meaning that—if it were a true reboot—only stories published from 2002 to 2011 would be officially Modern Age canon, rendering everything prior to that as mere retroactive reference material.
+Zero Hour has been time-slid (from 1994 to 1998, to 1999, to 2000, and then to 2002), meaning that—if it were a true reboot—only stories published from 2002 to 2011 would be officially Modern Age canon, rendering everything prior to that as mere retroactive reference material.
 To this day, DC promotes (albeit vaguely) the idea of two separate continuities within the Modern Age: a pre-Zero Hour timeline (aka Sigma timeline) and a post-Zero Hour timeline (aka pre-Flashpoint timeline aka Modern Age Proper).
 I don’t buy that.
-Yes, Zero Hour introduced Sliding-Time to the DCU, but it changed very little narratively.
+Yes, Zero Hour introduced sliding-time to the DCU, but it changed very little narratively.
 Almost every single retcon that Zero Hour caused—from Batman’s urban myth status to Joe Chill’s erasure to the further muddling of Hawkman’s origin—was quickly ignored and reversed anyway, thus rendering Zero Hour as the very definition of a soft reboot (and barely one at that).
 To reiterate: in my view, Zero Hour was never a real reboot—and, even if we were to label it as such, it would definitely fall into the soft reboot category anyway.
 Notably, 2004’s Superman: Birthright revised Superman’s origins, but it is considered by most to be a soft reboot, having little effect on any other character other than the Man of Steel.

 In 2006, Infinite Crisis was published, shaking the roots of the DCU to its foundations once again.
 The story’s narrative reveals that Superman from the original Earth-2, Superboy from the old Earth-Prime, and Alexander Luthor Jr from the old Earth-3 (all characters whose Earths were erased from existence during the original Crisis) have been watching the DC Universe from within a limbo pocket universe to which they have been exiled.
 Years have passed and they aren’t too happy with what they’ve seen.
 This unhappiness leads them to break out of their prison, which unleashes intense vibrational ripples that distort the fabric of time.
 Once again, time was adjusted significantly and Earth-0 was recreated again.
 In fact, for Batman specifically, much of the character-metamorphosis that happened during Zero Hour was reversed or undone, as mentioned above.
 Also, 52 brand new parallel Earths were not only added to the mix but, thanks to Infinite Crisis, were also retconned to have always existed.
 Our chronology reflects all of the changes made by Infinite Crisis.
 (Oddly enough, while DC considers the non-reboot/soft reboot of Zero Hour to be a full reboot, it doesn’t seem to offer the same courtesy to Infinite Crisis, despite the fact that Infinite Crisis actually functioned way more like a legit reboot than Zero Hour ever did!
 Go figure.
 From DC’s perspective, the reason for this outlook is likely because Zero Hour contemporized DC events while Infinite Crisis didn’t.
 However, the logic here is terribly flawed because Zero Hour didn’t change any story whereas Infinite Crisis changed the whole story.
 Clearly DC’s emphasis on the term “reboot” has to do with contemporization over alteration of story.
 I would place emphasis on the reverse and I certainly have on this website.)